 Hu Jintao has a scientific background and worked as an engineer building hydroelectric power stations.
 He also studied Buddhism in order to facilitate the dialogue with religious.

 These are successes for science and secularism, yet science media or "new atheists" never mention it.
 Why?
 Of course much of the science in China is pretend, like all political doctrines everywhere (and like much of science anyway).
-Or is it that in China we see how very undemocratic scientists are, that they perhaps are evil scientists?
+Or is it that China shows us another example for how undemocratic scientists are?
 Because of China, Asia takes over the role of scientific leader, but that does not mean paradise is afoot.

-Intellectuals' selective perception and thus loyalty lies with the institutionalized corruption in the power structures that ensure their own positions.
+Intellectuals' selective perception and loyalty lies with the institutionalized corruption in the power structures that ensure their own positions.
 Academia is corrupt.
-Intellectuals want to believe the ridiculous media distortions about other systems.
+Intellectuals want to believe the ridiculous media distortions about rival political systems.
 In the West, collaboration with and belief in an ill-defined pseudo-democratic doctrine rationalizes their own lifestyle.
-In China, something similar of course.
+Something similar goes on in China of course.
 Wherever science doesn’t support indoctrination, scientists disregard it.

 Hu Jintao is just a single example for a guy from one of the poorest provinces in China being able through dedication to the cause and hard work to influence political decisions.
 He knows science, and his consensus seeking style has made science important in China.
 The Chinese political system has made it possible that such could make it all the way to the most important position.
 The Western systems have to still prove that they can offer similar.
-Sure, China failed to ensure future stability in this regard, but nevertheless, there were important steps made.
-Now with Xi, consensus seeking went down the drain, nationalism and mass incarceration seem to come back instead, labor camps have simply been renamed "drug rehabilitation centers" and the brightest of the young people are tortured there in unprecedented numbers instead of being encouraged to contribute to society - China's future seems as black as it has not been seeming in many years.
+[Now, consensus seeking went down the drain, nationalism and person cult returned, labor camps have been renamed "drug rehabilitation centers".]

-Some of you see the end coming, global warming and overpopulation killing us, and you desperately want science to have more influence on political decisions soon.
+Some of you see the end coming, global warming and overpopulation killing us.
+You want science to have more influence on politics soon.
 China is the only country where science, lowering population growth and city sprawling, and many other crucial topics had been taken seriously.
 Some of you fear religion to be the biggest future threat of all.
-China is basically the only country where secularism is still taken seriously, and one hopes it stays that way rather than being turned into some anti-terrorism witch hunt nonsense that just increases the problems again.
+China is basically the only country where secularism is still taken seriously.